sdvdxl/influxdb.com/content/blog/2015/11/13/InfluxDB-0_9_5-rc1-released.md

 ### Want to give it a try?

-You can <a href="https://influxdb.com/download/" target="_">download InfluxDB</a> or sign up for a <a href="https://customers.influxdb.com/" target="_">free trial of a manged InfluxDB server</a> in the cloud.
+You can <a href="https://influxdb.com/download/" target="_">download InfluxDB</a> or sign up for a <a href="https://customers.influxdb.com/" target="_">free trial of a managed InfluxDB server</a> in the cloud.
 The managed hosting platform is still running 0.9.4.2, but will be upgraded to 0.9.5 on release.

 We also offer expert professional services for help with InfluxDB, feature requests, performance tuning, and advanced configurations.
-Contact us at [contact@influxdb.com](mailto:support@influxdb.com) to learn more about how we can help accelerate your project.
+Contact us at [contact@influxdb.com](mailto:contact@influxdb.com) to learn more about how we can help accelerate your project.